Table of Contents

 - Barium swallow, endoscopy, colonoscopy: May be done to identify opportunistic infection (e.g., Candida, CMV) or to stage KS in the GI system.

-Medical management focuses on elimination of opportunistic infections.
+Medical management focuses on the elimination of opportunistic infections.

 - Treatment of opportunistic infections.
 For Pneumocystis pneumonia, TMP-SMZ is the treatment of choice; for mycobacterium avian complex, azithromycin or clarithromycin are preferred prophylactic agents; for cryptococcal meningitis, the current primary treatment is IV amphotericin B.